scottsteinhardt/moonshake/README.md

 ## Why Moonshake

-If you work in marketing or communications, you've probably lost hours of your life to WordPress plugins, ghost themes, Squarespace limitations, or some agency's proprietary CMS that requires a support ticket to change a comma.
+If you work in marketing or communications, you've probably lost hours of your life to WordPress plugins, themes, Squarespace limitations, or some agency's proprietary CMS that requires a support ticket to change a comma.
+(I am currently experiencing this, and this project was made partially out of such frustrations.)

 Moonshake is what I built instead: a single Python script that turns a folder of Markdown files into a complete, deployable blog.
 No dashboard, no database, no monthly fees.
 You write in whatever editor you like (I use [Obsidian](https://obsidian.md/)), run one command, and get a static site ready to upload.

 Hosting is free.
 Because it's just HTML files, you can deploy to [Cloudflare Pages](https://pages.cloudflare.com/), Netlify, GitHub Pages, or any static host.
 I use Cloudflare Pages and pay nothing.
+Big ups to Cloudflare Pages!

 ---

 ## What it does

-- Converts Markdown posts to clean, SEO-ready HTML
+- Converts Markdown posts to clean, SEO-ready HTML.
+(Also AEO/GEO, if that's your steez.)
 - Handles images automatically — drop them anywhere in your posts folder, Moonshake finds, copies, and rewrites the paths
 - Builds a paginated blog index, RSS feed, sitemap.xml, and llms.txt
 - Generates full Open Graph, Twitter Card, and Schema.org structured data on every post